The understanding and treatment of Pulmonary Hypertension is a rapidly growing field and yet there are still many

 As such, you may be invited to consider participating in one these research trials and PHSANZ database (deidentified information).
 The PHSANZ database is an Opt-Out study, which means your deidentified information will automatically be retained unless you ask to opt out.
 Participation in trials is free of charge and your travel costs will be reimbursed.
-You are under no obligation to accept and your treatment will not be affected in any way if you wish to decline.
+You are under no obligation to accept, and your treatment will not be affected in any way if you wish to decline.

 Currently we are running the following trials.
 Please let us know if you would be interested in participating.